mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

 compilation error.

-In this quick tutorial I'll show discuss what does this error mean and how you can fix it.
-In order to get better understanding of the problem we'll discuss the differences between TypeScript and JavaScript, as well as ambient type definitions and typings.
+In this quick tutorial I'll show what does this error mean and how you can fix it.
+In order to get better understanding of the problem we'll discuss the differences between TypeScript and JavaScript, as well as ambient type definitions and `@types`.

 ## Intro